anhnt0212/msphpsql/README.md

 ## List of supported functionality and features

-1. Currently we are not porting the PDO_SQLSRV extension and targeting only the SQLSRV extension.
+1. We are not porting the PDO_SQLSRV extension and targeting only the SQLSRV extension.

-2. Currently we are only supporting non-ZTS mode of PHP7.
+2. We are only supporting non-ZTS mode of PHP7.

-3. Currently we are supporting only x86.
+3. We are supporting only x86.

 4. As for our own project, we have currently ported a limited set of SQLSRV functions , which can be seen as below :